 Mid-range financial stability ranking

 Simply Business ranks third in Michigan, operating as a digital marketplace that compares quotes from over 20 carriers to find competitive rates averaging $92 monthly.
-Its platform excels at matching businesses to specialized coverage from multiple insurers, making it best for Michigan businesses who want to compare options from several providers in one place rather than contacting each company separately.
+The platform matches businesses to specialized coverage from multiple insurers.
+Michigan businesses that want to compare options from several providers in one place rather than contacting each company separately will find Simply Business's marketplace model fits their needs.

 Simply Business averages $92 monthly ($1,099 annually) with strong pricing on general liability at $91 monthly, saving you $7 compared to Michigan's $98 average (ranking second statewide).
 Business owner's policies cost $136 monthly (vs. $140 state average), while professional liability runs $73 monthly and workers' compensation costs $67 monthly, both closely matching state averages and ranking competitively among Michigan providers.

-Simply Business ranks seventh nationally with a strong third-place digital experience that delivers efficient online quote comparisons and straightforward policy management.
-However, its claims processing ranks eighth, meaning you may experience slower resolutions since you're working through a broker rather than directly with the carrier handling your claim.
+Simply Business ranks seventh nationally with a strong third-place digital experience for efficient online quote comparisons and straightforward policy management.
+Simply Business's claims processing ranks eighth.
+You'll get slower resolutions when working through a broker rather than directly with the carrier handling your claim.

 Overall Customer Score 4.14 7 Claims Process 3.70 8 Customer Service 4.00 6 Digital Experience 4.50 3 Overall Satisfaction 4.10 7 Policy Management 4.10 7 Recommend to Others 4.20 8 Renewal Likelihood 4.10 7 Simply Business leads Michigan in coverage breadth, partnering with major carriers like Travelers and CNA to offer general liability, professional liability, workers' compensation and business owner's policies for over 1,000 business types.
-Its marketplace covers Michigan's contractors, consultants, service businesses and emerging sectors like e-commerce, connecting you to specialized coverage options that single-carrier platforms may not provide.
+Its marketplace covers Michigan's contractors, consultants, service businesses and emerging sectors like e-commerce, giving you access to specialized coverage options that single-carrier platforms don't provide.

 How to Get the Best Cheap Small Business Insurance in Michigan

-Michigan's one-employee workers' disability compensation threshold, January 2024 winter storms closing businesses and clients demanding certificates before contracts hit small business owners simultaneously.
-Getting business insurance means covering your real risks, not just checking state boxes.
+Michigan's one-employee workers' disability compensation threshold, January 2024 winter storms that closed businesses and clients demanding certificates before signing contracts hit small business owners simultaneously.
+Business insurance covers your real financial risks, not just state requirements.

 - 1